-The insight that digital consumption is no longer separate from its production but exists in an interrelated network of humans and their technologies seems no more true than in today’s social, consumer-driven digital world.
+The insight that digital consumption is no longer separate from its production and exists in a network of humans and their technologies seems no more true than in today’s social, consumer-driven digital world.

-Webfilm Theory is a key contribution to knowledge, anticipating modern online consumers and their ubiquitous, multi-device content consumption and production on social media.
+Webfilm Theory anticipated modern digital consumers and their ubiquitous, multi-device content consumption and production on social media.

 You can buy the book on Lulu.com.